Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 `BQUOTELPAREN_EXP` is used for frozen expressions and `COMMALPAREN_EXP` is used for evaluated expressions.

-"macrodef" is a more raw form than "macdef" or "macdef" is a special case of "macrodef".
-A "macdef" is implicitly back‑quoted at the time of its definition and its evaluation is implicitly requested at the macro name is referred to.
-With "macrodef", both must be explicitly specified.
+`macrodef` is a more raw form than `macdef` or `macdef` is a special case of `macrodef`.
+A `macdef` is implicitly back‑quoted at the time of its definition and its evaluation is implicitly requested at the macro name is referred to.
+With `macrodef`, both must be explicitly specified.

 Example: